 I have been following his journey as a creative person and I am a big fan of the verses he writes along with his photographs.
 I have attempted my own sometimes, inspired by his feed!

 All journeymen gone,

 and the pinch of salt.

-When the smart phone came in he gravitated towards smaller subjects.
-His first instagram pic was a caterpillar.
+When the smartphone came in he gravitated toward smaller subjects.
+His first Instagram pic was a caterpillar.

 The rumbling sea foams in rage

 He is a bilingual writer; writing in both English and in his mother tongue, Tamil.
 I believe this is his greatest strength, the ability to communicate in both, he is able to reach a larger audience.